NHellFire/dban/README.md

 Step 3: Build DBAN
 ------------------

-     $ cd buildroot
-     $ make clean
+Check available architectures:
-     $ make dban_i586_defconfig
+     $ ls buildroot/configs/dban_*

+Build DBAN:
-     $ make
+     $ make ARCH=XXX

-Alternatively, `make` from the top directory will clean, compile and generate an ISO for you

-This will create the DBAN software in:

-&nbsp;&nbsp;output/images
+This will compile DBAN and create an ISO in the current directory, as well as a copy of the kernel in buildroot/output/images

 ~~Some components are unpackaged and must be built locally.
 Use the environment.sh stub to compile local components.~~